nt1m/website/posts/my-decade-retrospective-of-the-internet.md

 <figcaption>Brexit advertisement in Bristol from October 2019, which still hasn’t happened</figcaption>
 </figure>

-Despite the good things online communities have brought, the UK got into this Brexit mess and Trump got elected, partially due to internet fake news or bots that led to indirect election meddling targeting older generations, widening the pre-existing generational gap.
+Despite how amazingly online communities was able to connect people together or even gave people a purpose, maybe it connected them too much by creating echo chambers?
+The UK got into this Brexit mess and Trump got elected, partially due to internet fake news or bots that led to indirect election meddling targeting older generations, widening the pre-existing generational gap.
 Hopefully, the future will see more legislation correcting this, like [Twitter’s recent move to ban political ads](https://twitter.com/jack/status/1189634360472829952).

 # Takeaways